 - Injuries at Pools and on Play Equipment – A pool is a great amenity, but it can also be very dangerous to have this “attractive nuisance” on your property.
 Slip-and-fall incidents can occur or even drowning.
-To prevent injuries, follow all municipal guidelines including proper fencing, locking gates, depth markings and life-saving equipment required to be on the premises.
+To prevent injuries, follow all municipal guidelines including proper fencing, locking gates, depth markings, and life-saving equipment required to be on the premises.
 If you allow your renters to set up their own play equipment in the backyard, you could also increase your liability risk for any injuries that occur on the premises.
-Read more about coverage for pools and play equipment here.

 Note: It is critically important that renters feel comfortable contacting you or your property manager if they notice an unsafe condition.
 When they do report damage, respond as promptly as possible to remedy the issue.
 Timely repairs can prevent serious injuries and potentially keep you from being swept into a lawsuit.